Call Us

 Your plan should contain steps to:

-Predict danger periods and monitor trigger factors associated with development of toxic spores
+Predict danger periods and monitor trigger factors associated with the development of toxic spores

 Identify and implement control measures early

-• to decrease the toxic effect of spores and/or
+• To decrease the toxic effect of spores by introducing zinc into the diet of your animals

-• to reduce ingestion of spores by grazing stock
+• To reduce the ingestion of spores by grazing stock by inhibiting spore growth

 Don’t wait until dangerous climatic conditions arise or clinical signs of facial eczema are seen – it’s too late!
 Please come into one of our branches to speak to us about your options.